Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-The classification (along with its indexes and correspondences) is available in the data cube from the 'Downloads tab'.
+The current version of the classification (along with its indexes and correspondences) is available in the data cube from the 'Downloads tab'.

 The first edition of the Standard Australian Classification of Countries (SACC) was developed through extensive research and was published in 1998.
 The first edition had a number of revisions, with the final revision (R2.03) in 2007.
 The Second Edition of SACC was first published in 2008.